cetic/fadi/doc/REVERSEPROXY.md

 You should now be able to access Grafana through the domain name you have chosen: `http(s)://grafana.yourdomain.com`

-There are three services (Grafana, Nifi Jupyterhub) and the traefik dashboard which have already been built with an ingressroute.
+There are three services (Grafana, Nifi JupyterHub) and the Traefik dashboard which have already been built with an `IngressRoute`.
 You just have to activate them.
-If you want to build ingressroutes for other services, you must add them in the `ingressroutes.yaml` file.
-E.g. for grafana:
+If you want to build `IngressRoutes` for other services, you must add them in the `ingressroutes.yaml` file.
+E.g. for Grafana:

 ```
 {{- if .Values.grafana.traefikIngress.enabled -}}